Zig-Zag by Jay Sankey

 Key features

-Quick and seamless restoration for maximum impact
+Quick and seamless restoration with instant reset capability

 Pros

-Simple handling and easy reset
+Simple handling and easy to understand method for quick learning

-Examinable props add to the trick’s credibility
+Examinable props increase the trick's credibility

 Cons